proteinreport/proteinreport.org/content/events/2nd-annual-future-food-summit-apac/index.md

 weight: 5000
 uuid: 11182
 ---
-<p>We are happy to announce our upcoming 2nd Annual Future Food Summit APAC that is taking place on 8 - 9 March 2023 at Kuala Lumpur | Hybrid.</p>
+We are happy to announce our upcoming 2nd Annual Future Food Summit APAC that is taking place on 8 - 9 March 2023 at Kuala Lumpur \| Hybrid.

-<p>This two days summit will gather experts from food tech, agritech and nutrition space, relevant for investors, start-ups and industry players alike.
-Two days of insights and discussions focused on critical topics including AgriFood Ecosystem, scaling new proteins, gut health and the microbiome, Breakout session on AgriTech, FoodTech & Alt Protein, Super food, partnership models and investment trends for 2023.</p>
+This two days summit will gather experts from food tech, agritech and nutrition space, relevant for investors, start-ups and industry players alike.
+Two days of insights and discussions focused on critical topics including AgriFood Ecosystem, scaling new proteins, gut health and the microbiome, Breakout session on AgriTech, FoodTech & Alt Protein, Super food, partnership models and investment trends for 2023.

-<p>For more info on registration and early bird discounts, visit our website:</p>
+For more info on registration and early bird discounts, visit our
+website: